 Before you do anything, I want you to ensure that your college major will bring in the type of money that can justify the expenses.

 Paid work terms.

 A paid internship can do wonders for your student loans situation and how you pay for college.
 Not only will you get a chance to throw your name out there, but you’ll make some money too.
 Don’t dismiss the small wage that most work terms offer.
 Earning money throughout your college career can put you well ahead of your peers.
-You can also have some money to invest in the stock market.

 Work during the summer.